Contractors Inside IR35

 The major consultancies, who would benefit from the demise of the contracting profession, were advising them to do this.

-Now major banks and finance companies like HSBC, Lloyds, Morgan Stanely and M&S Investments are going to have blanket bans on limited company contractors.
+Now major banks and finance companies like Barclays, RBS, HSBC, Lloyds, Morgan Stanley and M&S Investments are going to have blanket bans on limited company contractors.

 Will All Contractors Be Inside IR35 in the Future